theo-code33/create-release-action/README.md

 ## Usage

-if you want to create a release allow github to create a tag for you in `Settings` > `Actions` > `general` > `Workflow permissions` and allow `Read and write permissions`
+if you want to create a release allow GitHub to create a tag for you in `Settings` > `Actions` > `general` > `Workflow permissions` and allow `Read and write permissions`